 An easy, affordable step is to place custom-sized cutting boards on your burners or over your sink, which will likely double your existing kitchen counter space just like that.
 For a more custom approach, add a drop-leaf counter on the open side of a cupboard.
 It's okay if it blocks a walkway when raised.
 When you're not chopping vegetables, the drop-leaf can fold flat and out of the way again.

-Think: magnetic knife bars for not just knives, but all of your metal-handled cooking utensils; on fridge doors and throughout the kitchen; small metal strips mounted anywhere you need to organize a vertical space in a handsome, uniform way.
+Think: magnetic knife bars for not just knives, but all of your metal-handled cooking utensils; magnetic spice containers on fridge doors and throughout the kitchen; small metal strips mounted anywhere you need to organize a vertical space in a handsome, uniform way.
 Magnetic spice containers were intended to house pantry items, but are incredibly useful in an office and other areas, basically anywhere knick knacks or small items call home.

 Pull double duty